 Comment on an Underground Mine Safety Research Facility in Mace, WV

-The following issues raise concerns for water resources:
+The following issues at this location raise concerns for our water resources:

 - Contaminants: Spills of hydraulic fluid, oil, or other contaminants from drilling or excavation equipment could be introduced into the environment.
-Spill prevention and response measures must be identified.
+Contaminant migration into the groundwater is especially susceptible in the karst terrain.
+Enhanced spill prevention and response measures must be identified.

 - Entire site not surveyed: Only 44 acres of the 460-acre site were surveyed.
-The entire site must be surveyed to identify springs, sinkholes, seeps, wetlands and streams.
+The entire site must be surveyed to identify caves, sinkholes, springs, seeps, wetlands and streams.

 1. Electronically via www.regulations.gov.
 Search Docket No. CDC-2018-0057 and click “comment now”.
 Enter text into the comment box or click “choose file(s)” to upload.

 2. Mail: Sam Tarr, Office of Safety, Security, & Asset Management (OSSAM), Centers for Disease Control & Prevention, 1600 Clifton Road NE, MS-K80, Atlanta, Georgia 30329-4027.